How Long Should Your Web Pages Be? (Size Matters!)

 But I get your disappointment.

-Well, the last part can still be true in a few months, but, if your website isn’t showing up on Google just yet, you first need to fix some of the following issues.
+Well, the last part can still be true in a few months, but if your website isn’t showing up on Google just yet, you first need to fix some common problems.

-To help you better understand why some websites show up on Google and others don’t, let’s start with this little overview.
+So, to help you understand why some websites show up on Google and others don’t, let’s start with a simple, jargon-free overview.

-Websites that rank on Google and other search engines meet all three of these conditions:
+Websites that rank on Google and other search engines meet all 3 of these conditions:

-1. Google knows that this website exists in the first place, and it can easily find and access all of its pages
+Google knows that this website exists in the first place (no, it’s not a given!) and can easily find and access all its pages

-2. This website contains a page that is a relevant match for a specific keyword
+This website contains a page that is a relevant match for a specific keyword (as in, a string of words, like “website copywriter for hire”)

-3. It has proved to Google that that specific page deserves to rank for that keyword as it is one of the very best on that subject
+It has proved to Google that that specific page DESERVES to rank for that keyword because it’s one of the very best and most valuable on that subject

-How do I get my website to show up on Google?
+How do I get my website to show up on Google, in a nutshell?

-• make it easy for this search engine to find and understand your pages
+Make it easy for search engines to find and understand your pages

-• optimise most of them for on-page SEO and your entire website for off-page SEO
+Optimise most of them for on-page SEO, and your entire website for off-page SEO (don’t panic: I’ll show you how soon!)

-• include relevant high-quality content that allows you to stand out against your competitors
+Include relevant, high-quality content that stands out against your competitors

-In other words, you have to meet the three conditions we’ve just covered.
+In other words, you have to meet the 3 conditions we just covered.

-I’ll explain to you how when we start looking at the reasons why your website isn’t showing on Google in the first place.
+I’ll explain to you how as soon as we start looking at the reasons why your website isn’t showing on Google in the first place, but first, let’s be realistic.

 How long does it take for a website to show up on Google?

-This search engine’s algorithm is constantly changing, so it could take as little as 4 days for your website to show up on Google… or as long as 6 months.
-(1)
+This search engine’s algorithm is constantly changing and takes several factors into consideration.
+So, it could take as little as 4 days for your website to show up on Google or as long as 6 months.

-However, this simply means that Google has started crawling it and attributing authority to your domain, not that you will already show up on the first page for your target keywords.
+However, this simply means that Google has started crawling it and attributing authority to your domain (which are fancy words for “acknowledging its existance and starting to understand its value”), NOT that you will already show up on the 1st page for your target keywords.

 As I always say, be realistic: SEO takes time!

-For a page to reach the top results, we’re talking about 6-12 months or longer.
-In fact, only 5.7% of the pages ranking in the top-ten results of Google’s first page were published within the year!
-(2)
+For a website page to reach the top results, we’re talking about 6-12 months or longer.
+In fact, only 5.7% of the pages ranking in the top-ten results of Google’s 1st page were published within the year.

-Once again, this won’t happen automatically: your page still needs to meet the three conditions we’ve looked at.
+Once again, this won’t happen automatically: your page needs to meet the 3 conditions we looked at.

-If you’ve been asking yourself ‘why is my website not showing on Google’, the chances are that your situation will be the same in 6 months if you don’t do anything about it.
+Now, truth bomb: if you’ve been asking yourself ‘why is my website not showing on Google’, the chances are… your situation will be the exact same in 6 months IF you don’t do anything about it.

-Buuuuuuut you’re here, so that tells me that you’re actually going to put my tips into practice and fix it, right?
+Buuuuuuut you’re here!
+So, that tells me you’re actually going to put my tips into practice and fix it, right?

 My advice?
-Bookmark this blog post so that you can go through EVERY.
+Bookmark this blog post right now so that you can go through EVERY.
 SINGLE.
-ONE. one of them without forgetting about it.
+ONE. without forgetting about it or getting overwhelmed.

 1. You have only just launched your website